Meet all the contestants on Strictly Come Dancing 2024

-Strictly Come Dancing full lineup 2024: Meet all the celebrity contestants, from Paul Merson to Toyah Wilcox
+Strictly Come Dancing full lineup 2024: Meet the celebrity contestants, from Nick Knowles to Chris McCausland

 A comedian, a JLS star and DIY SOS presenter are among those competing